Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Often, dog owners assume their dog is acting out of protection.
-In true protection however, you would expect some sort of threat going on.
+In true protection, however, you would expect some sort of threat going on.
 Dog trainer and behavior consultant Pam Young claims ''true protection dogs are FRIENDLY to people when their owner has no reason to feel threatened.''
-Following are some potential causes for unpredictable Dr Jekyll and Mr Hyde syndromes.
+The following are some potential causes for unpredictable Dr. Jekyll and Mr. Hyde syndromes.

-Many dogs go into a ''Dr Jeckyl Mr Hyde'' attitude when they have on and off ear infections.
-In this case, poor dog is right, it hurts upon being pat on the head especially when the ears are hot and inflamed!
-Pain therefore is a plausible and understanding trigger that may cause similar reactions, however, there are other medical conditions known to cause aggression in previously friendly dogs such as hypothyroidism and Cushing's disease.
+Many dogs go into a ''Dr. Jeckyl Mr. Hyde'' attitude when they have on and off ear infections.
+In this case, it hurts being pat on the head, especially when the ears are hot and inflamed!
+Pain is a plausible and understanding trigger that may cause similar reactions, however, there are other medical conditions known to cause aggression in previously friendly dogs such as hypothyroidism and Cushing's disease.

-Most dogs are therefore not protective nor guarding, so if your dog is reacting to friendly people in non-threatening scenarios, most likely what you are seeing is a case of ''weak nerves'' or perhaps, simply a dog telling people petting him that he has had ''enough''.
-It may be difficult to determine without seeing his body language whether your dog is trying to convey ''you are making me uncomfortable'' or if he is saying a more assertive ''I have had enough, now back off!'' kind of statement
+Most dogs are not protective or guarding, so if your dog is reacting to friendly people in non-threatening scenarios, what you are seeing is likely a case of ''weak nerves'' or a dog telling people petting him that he has had enough.
+It may be difficult to determine without seeing his body language whether your dog is trying to convey ''you are making me uncomfortable'' or if he is saying a more assertive ''I have had enough, now back off!'' kind of statement.

-If the dog is between 6 and 14 months old, it could he or she is going through its second fear period, according to ''Diamonds in the Ruff'' quoted:
+If the dog is between 6 and 14 months old, it could he or she is going through its second fear period, according to ''Diamonds in the Ruff.''